sublunarspace/pocketpsithemius/hardware/ASSEMBLY.md

 ## 2. Unpolarized Capacitors

-The next highest components are the unpolarized radial leaded multilayer ceramic capacitors.
+The next higher components are the unpolarized radial leaded multilayer ceramic capacitors.

 They are yellow andf have two equally long legs.
 There are three tiny ones (0.1uF) and one a bit bigger one (1uF).